markeldigital/brokerintegration/README.md

 <dl>
   <dt>Pre-shared key</dt>
   <dd>This is a key that is used to validate the authenicity of the request and should be treated as a private secret that only Markel and the broker have visibility of.</dd>
+  <dt>Signature</dt>
+  <dd>Signature allows a method by which values passed from one server can be verified on another to eliminate tampering.</dd>
 </dl>

 ## Security